codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 const twitchChatClient = twitchChat.getClient();
 ```

-`getClient` will return the client if your bundle has an assigned service instance that has produced an service client without error
+`getClient` will return the client if your bundle has an assigned service instance that has produced a service client without error
 and will return `undefined` otherwise.
 This is useful for when you want to use the client due to some external event or from `onAvailable` handlers of other services.